The Everyday Arrow Weight Formula

 How the Everyday Formula Uses This

 Our formula doesn’t just spit out a generic GPP.
 It scales your recommendation based on your actual draw weight and draw length.
-If you’re shooting 60 lbs at 27”, your bow simply can’t push an 8.0 GPP arrow fast enough to stay in the performance zone.
+If you’re shooting 60 lbs at 27”, jumping straight to 8.0 GPP may pull your speed out of the ideal trajectory window.

 The formula adjusts, recommending something like 6.5 to 7.0 GPP, so you keep your trajectory usable while still maintaining enough momentum for clean penetration.